cbor2

 flushToZero?: boolean

-When writing floats, first flush any subnormal numbers to zero before decising on encoding.
+When writing floats, first flush any subnormal numbers to zero before deciding on encoding.

 How to write TypedArrays?
 Null to use the current platform's endian-ness.
 True to always use little-endian.
 False to always use big-endian.